Dr. Karen Horton has either authored or reviewed and approved this content.

 Learn more about nipple reconstruction

-There is no “best breast reconstruction method”—there is only what is best for your unique body, history, needs and goals.
+There is no “best breast reconstruction method” – there is only what is best for your unique body, history, needs and goals.
 Single stage implant reconstruction can be a good choice for patients who have small tumors, as well as those who have preventative mastectomies.
 Patients who are not candidates for single-stage reconstruction may still be able to have reconstruction with implants if that meets their goals.
-Flap reconstruction is often better suited to women who have naturally large breasts, as well as those who would prefer to use their own tissue.
-Working together with her patients and using shared-decision making, Dr. Horton helps her patients individually determine what type of reconstruction is best for them.
+Flap reconstruction is often better suited to women who have naturally large breasts, as well as those who would prefer to use their own tissue, so long as they have sufficient “donor site” tissue.
+Working together with her patients and using shared-decision making, Dr. Horton helps her patients individually determine what type of reconstruction – or whether a combination of techniques – is best for them.

 An immediate reconstruction is a single surgery that includes both mastectomy and reconstruction done at the same surgery.
 Our practice refers to local Breast Surgeons who are experts in nipple-sparing mastectomy and who also consider the aesthetic results to be paramount as a surgical goal.
 Many patients are candidates for immediate reconstruction, which offers the benefit of a single surgery date and natural-looking results without a waiting period for tissue expansion before their final reconstruction.
 In most cases, immediate reconstruction is combined with a nipple-sparing mastectomy.

 Breast reconstruction can be viewed as an opportunity, and we aim to make the reconstructive process a rewarding and positive experience for each of our patients facing breast cancer.
 Evaluate what your personal goals are for breast reconstruction.
 Collect photographs of “wish pictures” of how you would like your breasts to look after surgery – this may not always be possible, but bringing photos will help facilitate discussions about your goals and ensure you are on the same page with your surgeon!
 Make a wish list for your goals and jot down questions to bring with you to your consultation and preoperative visit so that we can best answer your questions, address your concerns and together determine which procedure(s) will best achieve your goals.
-Also, please bring a loved one with you to your consultation as well!
+Also, please bring a loved one or trusted friend. with you to your consultation as well.
+Having another pair of ears is always helpful when you are learning about your options for breast reconstruction.

 I can only say Dr Horton completely changed my life.
 I had numerous unsuccessful surgeries before finally meeting Dr Horton.
 I was a 2 time cancer survivor and the radiation from my initial diagnosis had caused substantial damage and made reconstruction very difficult.
 I had unsuccessful breast reconstruction after my bilateral mastectomy at UCSF.
 She patiently talked to me about options and gave me the bad news that my body would need to heal for a year from the ongoing infection I had from my surgeries with my prior doctor.
 She told me what I needed to hear, not what I wanted to hear.
 I had numerous stages to my reconstruction.
 Dr Horton and I talked about how there would be a number of steps needed, for my initial surgery with her I underwent a free flap surgery.
 She was with me every step of the way.
 She gave me her cell phone number and called me immediately if I texted or left a message.
 She was always there to assure me when I was concerned.
 I am sad to see the negative comments.
 I am confident that Dr Horton never told anyone that all they would need is one surgery.
 No doctor can guarantee results nor outcomes.
 Every person is different and their bodies respond differently.
 I had to have additional surgeries due to healing issues which had nothing to do with Dr Horton, it was my body responding and it was still struggling with the radiation after effects.
 I also had implants put in under the flaps in a secondary surgery due to issues with my breast bone. ( again my body issue, not Dr Horton) She gave me a “makeover” and I am so happy with the outcome.
 I look and feel better than I have in 20 years!
 I sent one of my best friends to Dr Horton when she was diagnosed with Breast Cancer.
 She loved Dr Horton and had the same amazing experience that I did.
 The preponderance of comments are positive and reflect who Dr Horton really is.
 I have, and will continue, to recommend her.
 She is truly the best.